AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 <a id="opIdAssetTypes_Update Asset Type Owner"></a>

-Updates the owner of the specified asset type.
+Updates owner of the specified asset type.

 ### Request
 ```text